T$^3$-S2S: Training-free Triplet Tuning for Sketch to Scene Synthesis in Controllable Concept Art Generation: Introduction

+Alternatively, sketch-based synthesis can adopt multi-instance strategies by incorporating instance layouts via bounding boxes to guide the generation of multiple elements.
+While effective, most existing methods~\citep{yang2023reco,li2023gligen,liu2023detector,sun2024eggen,wang2024instancediffusion,zhou2024migc} are training-based and require adaptation for sketches, relying on large datasets often restricted by copyright in gaming, animation, and film.
+In contrast, training-free approaches~\citep{Xie_2023_ICCV,chen2024training,feng2022training,kim2023dense} leverage attention maps to exploit inherent model capabilities, offering flexible adaptability and low cost for new tasks.
+Building on this, we retain ControlNet’s sketch-following ability with a training-free tuning mechanism requiring no additional data.
+Through a theoretical cross-attention analysis, we find that imbalanced prompt energy and value non-prominence undermine the competitiveness of instances and increase coupling among similar ones, leading to deviation from intended prompts.

-In this paper, we introduce a \textbf{T}raining-free \textbf{T}riplet \textbf{T}uning for \textbf{S}ketch-to-\textbf{S}cene ({\textbf{T}$^3$-\textbf{S2S}}) generation.
-Initially, prompt balance improves token representation by adjusting the energy of instance-specific keywords in global text prompts, ensuring that rare instances are adequately represented and remain competitive in the attention mechanism.
-Subsequently, characteristics prominence distinguishes instance-specific attributes by using a TopK selection strategy from value matrices to amplify feature maps in corresponding channels, highlighting unique instance traits in the multi-channel feature space without extra parameters.
-Lastly, dense tuning adapted from~\cite{kim2023dense} is applied in the ControlNet branch to refine the contour information of the attention map to compensate for its suboptimal overall strength of instance-related regions.
-Together, these three tuning strategies form a cohesive triplet strategy that enhances the entire cross-attention mechanism, balancing token competition, enriching the expression of attention maps, and accentuating each instance's characteristics.
+In this paper, we introduce a \textbf{T}raining-free \textbf{T}riplet \textbf{T}uning for \textbf{S}ketch-to-\textbf{S}cene ({\textbf{T}$^3$-\textbf{S2S}}) generation via three modules.
+Prompt balance adjusts instance-specific keyword energy to ensure all instances remain competitive.
+Characteristics priority amplifies instance-specific traits using a TopK selection from value matrices to enhance channel prominence in the feature map.
+Dense tuning adapted from~\citep{kim2023dense} strengthens instance-related contour details in the attention map of the ControlNet branch.
+Together, these three form a unified triplet strategy that generates detailed, multi-instance 2D scenes that closely align with input prompts and sketches.
+Based on the controllability, we propose a twin structural concept framework that uses a dual-branch prompt synthesis with a mask-guided feature-sharing mechanism to generate layer-aware isometric and terrain-view representations for reconstructing the terrain layout.
 Experimental evaluations indicate that our {T$^3$-S2S} approach boosts the performance of existing text-to-image models, consistently producing detailed, multi-instance scenes that closely align with the input sketches and input prompts.